AcademySoftwareFoundation/OpenImageIO/CONTRIBUTING.md

 use any Boost you don't see us already using, without first checking with the project leader.

-Please do use IlmBase vector, matrix, and utility classes where applicable.
+Please do use Imath vector, matrix, and utility classes where applicable.
 Don't write your own vector or matrix code!

 Use these libraries for OIIO internals, but please DO NOT require them in